-Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: Identifies a type of organism (bacteria or fungi) that breaks down dead organisms. explains how decomposers recycle matter back into both the soil and air.
-LS3.
+Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: LS3.
 Heredity: Inheritance and Variation of Traits Provides observable evidence that traits are inherited from a parent.
 Recognizes that some basic characteristics are inherited, while others are a result of the environment.
 Analyzes data and draws some conclusions about familiar traits that are inherited and characteristics that are a result of the environment.
 Analyzes novel data and draws conclusions about traits that are inherited and characteristics that are a result of the environment.
 LS4.
 Biological Evolution: Unity and Diversity Identifies the type of environment where an organism once lived based on fossilized remains.
 Supports a claim with one piece of evidence for how some individuals within a population may have a survival advantage over other individuals in the population.
 Uses evidence, such as an organism's structure, to describe how an organism is well adapted to its environment.
 Recognizes what may happen to an organism if its environment changes and it is unable to move away or adapt to the changing environment.
 Classifies fossils based on their physical characteristics, including the type of environment where the fossilized organism once lived.
 Supports a claim with several pieces of evidence for how some individuals within a population may have a survival advantage over other individuals in the population.
 Identifies an example of how an organism is well adapted to its environment.
 Describes what will happen to a population if individuals within that population are unable to reproduce.
 Constructs an explanation for why the fossil record is incomplete due to many organisms not being fossilized.
 Given data about the characteristics of a novel organism, draws conclusions and explains how the organism is well adapted to its environment.
 Explains, with evidence, if an organism is likely to survive environmental changes.
 Explains why reproduction is critical to the survival of a species.